-The table came with a lovely solid oak tabletop, which protected the felt when not in use.
-The cats simply loved lying on the table in the warm summer afternoons.
+The table came with a lovely solid oak tabletop, protecting the felt when not used.
+The cats simply loved lying on the table on the warm summer afternoons.

 Unfortunately, there were some problems.
 There were a few scuff marks on the ball tray.
-One of the pockets hadn’t been seated correctly and it was lifting up.
-There was also an imprint on the felt, that clearly wasn’t going to fix itself and after a couple of days, we noticed a large crack in one of the legs.
+One of the pockets hadn’t been seated correctly, and it was lifting up.
+There was also an imprint on the felt that wasn’t going to fix itself, and after a couple of days, we noticed a large crack in one of the legs.
 It was very disappointing. 😡

 August turned out to be a very hot month in more ways than one.
 It was unbearable in our small upstairs office.
 We used USB fans to cool ourselves.
-I really missed the London office this one and only time.
+I missed the London office this only time.

 Tesla to the moon